FriendsOfREDAXO/osmproxy/README.md

 # OSM proxy
 This Addon delivers an OpenStreetMap Tile Proxy for REDAXO

-The tile-cache will be stored inside the osmproxy data folder `/redaxo/data/addons/osmproxy/`.
+The tile-cache will be stored inside the osmproxy cache folder `/redaxo/data/addons/osmproxy/`.

-To *clear the cache* uninstall then install the AddOn.

 ## Features:
 - delivers carto tiles